 Her concern for the growing environmental crisis, especially in Asia, led her to organize with John Grim a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard (1995-1998).
 Together they are series editors for the ten volumes from the conferences distributed by Harvard University Press.
 In this series she co-edited Buddhism and Ecology (Harvard, 1997), Confucianism and Ecology (Harvard, 1998), and Hinduism and Ecology (Harvard, 2000).

 After the conference series she and Grim founded the Forum on Religion and Ecology at a culminating conference at the United Nations in 1998.
 They now direct the Forum at Yale where they also teach religion and ecology.
 To help shape this new interdisciplinary field they edited Worldviews and Ecology (Orbis, 1994) and a Daedalus volume titled Religion and Ecology: Can the Climate Change?
 (2001).
 Tucker also wrote: Worldly Wonder: Religions Enter Their Ecological Phase (Open Court Press, 2003).
-Together they completed a new overview of the field titled, Ecology and Religion (Island Press, 2014).
+Together they completed a new overview of the field titled Ecology and Religion (Island Press, 2014).
 Tucker, Grim, and Willis Jenkins co-edited the Routledge Handbook on Religion and Ecology (Routledge, 2016).

 Tucker and Grim studied world religions with Thomas Berry in graduate school and worked closely with him for 30 years.
 They are the managing trustees of the Thomas Berry Foundation.
-Tucker edited several of Berry's books: The Great Work (Random House, 1999), Evening Thoughts (Sierra Club Books and University of California Press, 2006), The Sacred Universe (Columbia University Press, 2009), and with Grim, The Christian Future and the Fate of Earth (Orbis, 2009), and Thomas Berry: Essential Writings on the Earth Community (Orbis, 2014).
+Tucker edited several of Berry's books: The Great Work (Random House, 1999), Evening Thoughts (Sierra Club Books and University of California Press, 2006), The Sacred Universe (Columbia University Press, 2009), and with Grim, The Christian Future and the Fate of Earth (Orbis, 2009), and Thomas Berry: Selected Writings on the Earth Community (Orbis, 2014).